mcgill-csus/mcgill-csus-docs/constitution/body.md

 ## Committees of CSUS

 CSUS may create committees and subgroups as needed.
-A committee's bylaws are initially created by CSUS and students interested in forming this committee and a 3/5 majority vote from the executive council modifies a committe's bylaws or existencee.
+A committee's bylaws are initially created by CSUS and students interested in forming this committee, and a 3/5 majority vote from the executive council modifies a committe's bylaws or existencee.

 ## Electoral Officer